Syria crisis: What is happening after 10 years of war?

 Many of these refugees live in makeshift camps, derelict buildings, or even in the open air.
 Children are often traumatised after seeing their family members and friends killed or their homes destroyed in front of them.

 2020 saw some of the worst violence since the start of the conflict.
-Earlier in the year, military operations in north-west Syria in and around Idlib displaced nearly a million people, where there are some 2.7 million internally displaced people living in north-west Syria now.
+Earlier in the year, military operations in north-west Syria in and around Idlib displaced nearly a million people, where there are some 2.7 million internally displaced people.
 And today, about 12 million people across Syria need humanitarian assistance.

 Many are struggling to even afford basic food items: according to the UN, prices of food and other essential items increased by more than 200 per cent as the value of the Syrian pound drops.